NoNotNotes/Mneme/Garden/453a-angina-pectoris.md

 	- Continuous monitoring for the patient is important.
 Watch out for respiratory distress, watch ECG readings for ST-segment and T-wave changes.
 	- Nitroglycerin is given sublingually and response is evaluated.
 Repetition of doses at 5-minute intervals is done up to three doses if the pain remains present.
 With each dose, vital signs assessment is done (pain, blood pressure, heart rate).
 If pain continues, the patient is further evaluated for acute MI and may be transferred to a higher-acuity nursing unit.
 	- Oxygen therapy is begun if saturation levels are decreased.
 Normally, oxygen at 2 L/min is given via nasal cannula even without evidence of desaturation, though this practice has not been shown to have a positive effect on patient outcome.

->[!TIP] Patient Outcome Evaluation Goals
->**Reports that pain is relieved promptly**
+	- **Patient Outcome Evaluation Goals**: **Reports that pain is relieved promptly**
->	a.
-Recognizes symptoms
+		1. Recognizes symptoms
->	b.
-Takes immediate action
+		2. Takes immediate action
->	c.
-Seeks medical assistance if pain persists or changes in quality
+		3. Seeks medical assistance if pain persists or changes in quality
 2. **Reducing Anxiety**: patients with angina fear the loss of roles within society and family, and MI or death.
 The nurse can explore the implications of the diagnosis with the patient by providing information about the illness, its treatment, and methods of preventing its progression.
 	- Various stress reduction methods such as guided imagery or music therapy can be explored with the patient.
 	- Spiritual needs are also addressed— these may also allay anxieties and fears.

->[!TIP] Patient Outcome Evaluation Goals
->**Reports decreased anxiety**
+	- **Patient Outcome Evaluation Goals**: **Reports decreased anxiety**
->	a.
-Expresses acceptance of diagnosis
+		1. Expresses acceptance of diagnosis
->	b.
-Expresses control over choices within medical regimen
+		2. Expresses control over choices within medical regimen
->	c.
-Does not exhibit signs and symptoms that indicate a high level of anxiety
+		3. Does not exhibit signs and symptoms that indicate a high level of anxiety
 3. **Preventing Pain**: the nurse must identify the level of activity that causes the patient's pain or prodromal symptoms, then plan activities accordingly.
 If pain appears frequently or with minimal activity, the nurse should alternate activities with rest periods.
 Balancing activity and rest is an important aspect of the educational plan for the patient and family.

->[!TIP] Patient Outcome Evaluation Goals
->**Understands ways to avoid complications and is free of complications**
+	- **Patient Outcome Evaluation Goals**: **Understands ways to avoid complications and is free of complications**
->	a.
-Describes the process of angina
+		1. Describes the process of angina
->	b.
-Explains reasons for measures to prevent complications
+		2. Explains reasons for measures to prevent complications
->	c.
-Exhibits stable ECG
+		3. Exhibits stable ECG
->	d.
-Experiences no signs and symptoms of acute MI
+		4. Experiences no signs and symptoms of acute MI
 4. **Promoting Home, Community-based, and Transitional Care**:
 	- Self-care requires understanding of the illness, identification of symptoms, knowledge of the actions to take when symptoms develop, and awareness of methods to prevent chest pain and the advancement of CAD.
 	- Continuing and Transitional Care is used for patients with special needs or disability.
 A home health or transitional care nurse can assist with scheduling, appointments, monitoring, and adherence.

->[!TIP] Patient Outcome Evaluation Goals
->**Adheres to self-care program**
+	- **Patient Outcome Evaluation Goals**: **Adheres to self-care program**:
->	a.
-Takes medications as prescribed
+		1. Takes medications as prescribed
->	b.
-Keeps health care appointments
+		2. Keeps health care appointments
->	c.
-Implements plan to reduce risk factors
+		3. Implements plan to reduce risk factors